 Here are seven ways to focus on Him and sense His presence in the midst of your struggle or your chaotic schedule:

 Sometimes you can't sense God's presence because there's something blocking the communication between the two of you.
 He hasn't left, but your sensitivity to His presence might be affected by unconfessed sin in your life.
 David, the Psalmist, said, "When I kept silent (about his sin) my bones wasted away through my groaning all day long.
 For day and night your hand was heavy upon me; my strength was sapped as in the heat of summer.
 Then I acknowledged my sin to you and did not cover up my iniquity.
-I said, "I will confess my transgressions to the Lord" -- and you forgave the guilt of my sin" (Psalm 32:3-5).
-If you feel God isn't around because the two of you haven't talked in awhile, or because you've avoided the thought of Him for so long, confess to God what's on your heart and mind and ask Him to give you an ear to hear His voice again.
+I said, "I will confess my transgressions to the Lord" -- and you forgave the guilt of my sin" (Psalm 32:3-5, emphasis added).
+If you feel God isn't around because the two of you haven't talked in a while, or because you've avoided the thought of Him for so long, confess to God what's on your heart and mind and ask Him to give you an ear to hear His voice again.
 First John 1:9 tells us: "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
 When your fellowship with Him is restored, the communication can flow again.
 So get clean (through the forgiveness of Christ) and let it flow.

 God inhabits the praises of His people.
 Ever wondered why you sometimes feel closer to God when you're in a church service, singing hymns or praise songs?
-Could be because that's where worship tends to take place.
+It could be because that's where worship tends to take place.
 When you start praising Him, regardless of where you are, you'll sense His presence, probably because you're no longer focused on yourself, but on Him.
+Worship is not limited to singing, but if singing a song of praise to Him gets your mind focused on His presence, do it.
 When we open the door of our hearts to love Him, He will meet us there.